thunderscrub/minesweeper/README.md

 # Minesweeper

-Minesweeper with mouse and keyboard interfaces.
+Minesweeper with mouse+keyboard input and graphics+audio output.

 ## How to run